soroswap/docs/05-tutorial/02-installing-freighter/README.md

    - **Mainnet**: The live and fully operational blockchain network where real transactions occur.

-   - **Testnet**: A simulated environment for testing and experimentation, using fake cryptocurrencies.
+   - **Testnet**: A simulated environment for testing and experimentation

-4. Since Soroswap is currently in the testnet environment, we will proceed with the tutorial using the testnet setting.
+4. Since Soroswap is currently in the Soroban Testnet environment, we will proceed with the tutorial using the Testnet setting.
 By utilizing the testnet, we can safely explore and demonstrate the functionalities of Soroswap without any concerns about real-world financial implications.

    ![](images/testnet.png)